Attorney, Writer, Teacher, Mediator, Advocate

 Becoming the Expert on Adoption Law

 As Dawn’s technical expertise deepened and experience developed, so did her compassion for all parties in the triad.
 (Triad is adoption talk for birth parents, adoptive parents and adopted people).
 In her 20’s, Dawn was teaching seminars for other lawyers on how to competently practice adoption law.
 When she turned 30, she was invited to be a Fellow in the Academy of Adoption & Assisted Reproduction Attorneys (AAAA).
-By the early 1990s she limited her practice to adoption law and termination of parental rights and, consistently representing families at the trial and appellate level.
+By the early 1990s she limited her practice to adoption law and termination of parental rights and has since, consistently representing families at the trial and appellate level.

 Access Dawn’s formal resume.